Minecraft: The Island

-Minecraft: The Island is a young adult isekai novel by Max Brooks, published in July 2017 by Del Rey Books.
+Minecraft: The Island is a young adult novel by Max Brooks, published in July 2017 by Del Rey Books.
 It was followed by two direct sequels: Minecraft: The Mountain (published in March 2021) and Minecraft: The Village (published in October 2023).

 Background

 Brooks' interest in the sandbox video game Minecraft began around 2012 when a friend introduced him to the game.
-In 2015, he was asked by Mojang to write a novel centered around the game.
-By the time his contract with Mojang had been completed, Brooks had finished a manuscript.
+In 2015, he was contacted by Mojang to write a novel centered around the game.
+Brooks, wanting to "justify all those hours I've spent playing Minecraft", agreed to the task, and by the time that Mojang asked him to sign a contract regarding this endeavor, he had finished a manuscript.
+Mojang publicly revealed that a novel was in progress during Minecon 2016.

-When he was writing the novel, Brooks was given creative freedom for everything except the protagonist's physical traits.
-Mojang wanted readers to picture themselves in the novel, and were, according to Brooks, "very hands on when it came to inclusiveness".
+When he was writing the novel, Brooks was allowed control of everything save for what the main character looked like, which Mojang, characterizing them as a "cuboid Robinson Crusoe", wanted to make vague as to widen the demographic of readers that could personally connect to them.
+To this end, Brooks took care to not use gender pronouns when describing the protagonist, who is never given a name.

 Plot

-Written for a young-adult audience, the book is divided into chapters that each teach a specific life lesson.
-It begins with an unnamed narrator from the real world, whose gender Brooks does not identify, arriving at a deserted island and finding that they are stuck in the world of Minecraft.
-They are forced to learn how this unfamiliar world works.
+The book is divided into chapters that each teach a specific life lesson.
+The plot is framed around a protagonist from the real world falling asleep and unexpectedly waking up in the world of Minecraft.
+They have no memory of who they were before, only general knowledge of the world.
+The main protagonist wakes up underwater, and thinks he must have fallen off a boat.
+They pick a direction and starts swimming, soon coming across a small island.
+They face denial that this world is real, and deals with extreme confusion and panic at this stage.
+They then slowly determines the rules of the world they live in and begins to accept them as reality.
+Meeting and befriending the local wildlife (a pet cow).

 Publication history

-Minecraft: The Island was published in July 2017 by Del Ray Books.
-Two audiobooks, one narrated by Jack Black and the other narrated by Samira Wiley, were commissioned by Mojang in order to give listeners the option to choose between a male and female voice.
+Minecraft: The Island was published in July 2017 by Del Rey Books.
+Since Mojang did not want to solely have an audiobook with the voice of one gender, two were released: one read by Jack Black and the other by Samira Wiley.

 Reception

 Jason Sheehan of NPR was intrigued by Brooks' ability to create a story that adhered to the restrictions imposed by Minecrafts game mechanics, calling the novel "a master's thesis on internal consistency in genre literature".
-Tim Martin of 1843, however, found the novel to be uninteresting.
+Tim Martin of 1843, however, thought that the novel focused too much on those mechanics at the expense of plot and character development.
+Likewise, Kirkus Reviews thought that this focus made the novel a worse version of Robison Crusoe.
 Though describing the plot as "ha[ving] a mechanical feel", John Peters of Booklist wrote that the book contained "useful hints and strategies".